Back in the day, VW's were everywhere and finding a decent used one for sale was no

 exactly this model, it may be worth it to you to invest the time and money to bring it back.
 But if

-on a "basket case" and continuing looking for a vehicle that doesn't need so much work.
+on a "basket case" and continue looking for a vehicle that doesn't need so much work.
+Remember that there

 4. What's Expensive To Repair?